antran1245/quiz-time/README.md

 # Information

 Retrieve quiz questions from an API call.
 Then display the questions and ask people for answer.
-Then score the quiz.
+Finally, display score the quiz.

 # Credit